 Yes, you can put your child up for adoption after birth.
 You can choose to place a child for adoption weeks or months after he or she has been born.
 Even if you’ve taken your child home and have been caring for him or her, you can still choose adoption if you feel it’s the right course of action for you and your child.

 If you choose to put a baby up for adoption after birth, whether it’s immediately after they’re born or months later, here’s what will happen:

-You’ll contact an American Adoptions specialist at 1-800-ADOPTION.
+Step 1: You’ll contact an American Adoptions specialist at 1-800-ADOPTION.
 They’ll help you fill out your social and medical history forms and determine your preferences for an adoptive family.

-Once you choose a family, they will be notified and be on their way to you as soon as possible.
+Step 3: Once you choose a family, they will be notified and be on their way to you as soon as possible.
 Depending on how close they live to you, you may meet them within hours.
 They might even talk to you on the phone as they’re traveling, if possible.

-Once you meet the adoptive family, you can clarify your preferences for open adoption contact and your post-adoption relationship.
+Step 4: Once you meet the adoptive family, you can clarify your preferences for open adoption contact and your post-adoption relationship.

 Just because you are choosing to place your baby for adoption after birth does not mean that you are treated any differently from a mother who chooses adoption earlier in her pregnancy.
-Your comfort is of the utmost importance to us, and our specialists are available 24 hours a day to help you navigate your feelings about the adoption and the future of your child so you can be confident in your decision.
+Your comfort is of the utmost importance to us, and our specialists are available 24 hours a day.
+They’ll help you navigate your feelings about adoption and the future of your child so you can be confident in your decision.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.